This post may contain affiliate links. Please read my disclosure.

 Mix until well-combined using a spoon or your hands.

 Using your hands, form 4 burger patties.
 Add olive oil to a 10-inch non-stick skillet and heat over medium heat.
-Add the burgers to the skilled and cook on medium to medium-low for 5 minutes.
+Add the burgers to the skillet and cook on medium to medium-low for 5 minutes.
 Carefully flip the burgers and cook for an additional 5 minutes.

 Add 1/2 teaspoon Buffalo sauce to the top of each burger.